 When it comes to travel-based posts, TikTok’s bite-sized videos are excellent fodder for a destination bucket list.
 “The video format adds something more than just your standard blog,” says Langley.
 “You can really get a feel for the place before you go.”

 Langley and Jiroch believe there’s no better place to travel, create, and share than their home state.
 “California has everything,” she says.
 “You can go from beach to forest to mountain to desert to any sort of landscape within a couple of hours.”
+(To see this full spectrum, check out Visit California’s own TikTok channel.)

 Your Guide to Going Viral